Andrew reviews books and occasionally movies for online blogs and print magazines.

 Nightmare scenario or future paradise?

 You can understand how this novel has become a classic.
-Not only does Huxley set out with imagination and detail a future world dominated by bio-technology, he makes it plausible and real enough for the reader to instantly 'get' it.
+Not only does Huxley set out with imagination and detail a future world dominated by biotechnology, but he also makes it plausible and real enough for the reader to instantly 'get' it.

 Here is mass production of human embryos on a colossal scale and they're all destined to know their place in life.
 The pre-determined caste system ensures stability for all.
 Or does it?

 Aldous Huxley takes the reader further into his Brave New World and gradually introduces us to the main characters who are going to carry the human side of the story.

 In a glossy, efficient, illness-free community, it's the Alpha Plus intellectuals who start to question the validity of their existence.
 This is where the book comes alive, when flesh and blood enter the scene, and doubts begin to seed.

 There are certain aspects of this book that will certainly disturb, such as the sexual freedom and conditioning that begins at a very early age and continues into adulthood.